History of Falls Church: World War I

 Mass movements of refugees and soldiers during the war enabled and unleashed one of the world's worst plagues—the so-called Spanish flu (so-named because even the king of Spain came down with it), which went on to attack almost 50% of the world's population.
 Falls Church and the portions of Fairfax County closest to Alexandria were particularly hard hit.
 Schools and churches closed and all meetings of any kind were suspended for over a month in October and November 1918, in an attempt to break the chain of transmission.
 Before the influenza subsided it killed 531 people in Fairfax County, which included Falls Church.

 World War I is especially memorable in Falls Church history for knitting together the last vestiges of separation left from an earlier war.
 At the close of the American Civil War the northern-born and southern-born residents of Falls Church each kept to themselves, with long memories of who was who.
 This ended during World War I, as the village formed a home defense league, the Colonial Rifles, which was active throughout the war.
 The ensuing sense of patriotism united these two groups in a sense of neighborliness and common cause they had not shared since 1860.

+Yet this "neighborliness" did not stop the white-controlled Falls Church town council from enacting Jim Crow laws to bring racial segregation to their town.
+In January 1915, three years after such laws were endorsed by the Virginia state legislature, the council passed an ordinance forbidding black people to live outside specified areas.
+After Edwin Bancroft Henderson and other civil rights leaders spoke up against the law, a burning cross was placed on Henderson's lawn along with a threatening note signed "KKK": "As you're sleeping one night, you may be awakened by some men in white robes who will drag you outside and apply 40 lashes to your Ethiopian backside".
+Undeterred, Henderson filed several lawsuits that prevented the law from taking effect, and the U.S. Supreme Court struck down such laws in 1917.
+These and other efforts led to the creation of the first rural chapter of the NAACP.